SurgicalInformatics/healthyr_book/docs/02_basics.md

 ### Exercise

-Investigate the four new dataframes (`combined_`) using the Environment tab and discuss how the different joins (left, right, inner, full) work.
+Investigate the four new dataframes called `combined_` using the Environment tab and discuss how the different joins (left, right, inner, full) work.

 ##The `summary()` Function